d3/d3-transition/README.md

 # d3-transition

-A transition is a [selection](https://github.com/d3/d3-selection)-like interface to manipulate DOM elements smoothly over time, rather than instantaneously.
+A transition is a [selection](https://github.com/d3/d3-selection)-like interface to animate changes to DOM elements smoothly over time, instead of applying those changes instantaneously.
 To start a transition, select some elements, call [*selection*.transition](#selection_transition), and then apply the desired transition methods.
 For example:

 ```js
 d3.select("body")